flux-framework/flux-core/doc/man1/flux-shell.rst

   Load :program:`flux shell` initrc.lua file from *FILE* instead of the default initrc path.
 For details of the job shell initrc.lua file format, see the `SHELL INITRC`_ section below.

-Job shell plugins may also support configuration via shell options in the jobspec.
-For specific information about runtime-loaded plugins, see the documentation for the specific plugin in question.
-The following options are supported by the builtin plugins of :program:`flux shell`:

 **pty**
   Allocate a pty to all task ranks for non-interactive use.
 Output